 Crawler Analytics

-Once you've set up tracking (via pixel or Vercel log drain), the Crawlers tab shows you which AI crawlers are visiting your website, how often, and which pages they're most interested in.
+Once you have set up tracking (via tracking pixel or server-side tracking), Sources -> AI traffic shows which AI crawlers are visiting your website, how often, and which pages they are most interested in.

 Summary cards

-• Total visits -- The total number of AI crawler visits detected in the last 30 days
+• Crawlers -- AI crawler visits in the selected date range

-These give you a quick sense of how actively AI companies are indexing your content.
+These give you a quick sense of how actively AI systems are indexing and sending traffic to your content.

 Visits over time